“BE PREPARED TO LAUGH OFF A FEW POUNDS”

 JACKIE HORWATH (Stage Manager) has been stage managing in the NJ and Philadelphia area for over 15 years.
 She has a BFA in Applied Theatre Arts from University of the Arts.
 2004 Barrymore Award winner of: The Suzanne Roberts Theatre Alliance Scholarship Award.
 Favorite SM credits include: Into the Woods, Crazy For You, Of Mice and Men, Reefer Madness, Urinetown, Jeffery, Hair, Rocky Horror, Noises Off, Cabaret, Red, and Zombie Prom.
 A big thank you to my husby Brice, and to all who believe me.

 DANI TUCCI-JURAGA (Choreographer) is a member of the Dance Educators of America, SAG-AFTRA and Actors Equity.
-(Broadway) Sesame Street at Madison Square Garden.
-(International Tours) Sesame Street Live (USA/Asia), The Magic School Bus Live and Disney Cruise Lines.
+She has enjoyed a professional dance career as Principal Dancer for: (Broadway) Sesame Street at Madison Square Garden.
+Camp Broadway, (International Tours) Sesame Street Live (USA/Asia), The Magic School Bus Live and Disney Cruise Lines.
 (Film) ‘Silver Linings Playbook’.
-(TV) Hairspray Live, choreography at NBC-10 Philadelphia.
-Dani is a guest-teaching artist at the Bucks County Playhouse and owns/operates the Downstage Center Dance Studio.
-In her free time, she is a fitness trainer and performs voice overs & stunts for kids.
+Dani is a guest-teaching artist at the Bucks County Playhouse, Adjunct Professor at Rider University (Musical Theater Department) and owns/operates the Downstage Center Dance Studio in Bucks County, PA.
+Other work includes choreography for NBC's Hairspray Live (Kimmel Center) and is the real life choreographer to Director, Lou Volpe (NBC's 'RISE').
+Beyond teaching, choreographing and performing she is a fitness expert and performs stunts for kids and voice overs.

 PLAYHOUSE PRODUCTIONS, INC. (Producer) is a theatrical producing company run by Dana Matthow & Philip Roger Roy, now presenting national tours & regional productions of Old Jews Telling Jokes; My Mother’s Italian My Father’s Jewish & I’m In Therapy; You Say Tomato I Say Shut Up!; Respect: A Musical Journey of Women; WaistWatchers The Musical; Nora Ephron’s Love Loss & What I Wore; Becoming Dr. Ruth; The Calamari Sisters, Gefilte Fish N’ Chips & Menopause The Musical.
 In New York City productions include My Son The Waiter - A Jewish Tragedy for 15 months (now on national tour).
 The company often has four or five shows running simultaneously in different cities.
 For information visit PlayhouseInfo.com.